grafana/grafana/docs/sources/setup-grafana/configure-security/configure-database-encryption/_index.md

 ### Re-encrypt data keys

 You can re-encrypt data keys encrypted with a specific key encryption key (KEK).
-This allows you to either re-encrypt existing data keys with a new KEK version (see [KMS integration](#kms-integration) rotation) or to re-encrypt them with a completely different KEK.
+This allows you to either re-encrypt existing data keys with a new KEK version or to re-encrypt them with a completely different KEK.

 To re-encrypt data keys, use the [Grafana CLI]({{< relref "../../../cli" >}}) by running the `grafana cli admin secrets-migration re-encrypt-data-keys` command or the `/encryption/reencrypt-data-keys` endpoint of the Grafana [Admin API]({{< relref "../../../developers/http_api/admin#re-encrypt-data-encryption-keys" >}}).
 It's safe to run more than once, more recommended under maintenance mode.